 The Peer Support program is intended to enhance the quality of services provided by South Central Behavioral Services.
 Peer Support workers provide appropriate levels of support to individuals over the course of transitioning between the various stages of recovery; particularly helping individuals to avoid “falling through the cracks” of the behavioral health care system.

-Peer Support Workers (PSW) provide informal support to those in services, share their personal experiences, provide guidance, and engage in mutually supportive relationships.
-They bring ‘cultural competence’ to SCBS by decreasing stigma and improving SCBS’ existing culture of acceptance.
+Certified Peer Support Workers (CPSW) provide support to those in services, share their personal experiences, provide guidance, and engage in mutually supportive relationships.
+They bring ‘personal experiences’ to SCBS by decreasing stigma and improving SCBS’ existing culture of acceptance.
 Peer Support workers work one-on-one with specific consumers as the needs are identified, lead classes and/or activities and attend treatment such as Adult IOP to be available to participants.

 Counseling and brief case management services are available on site at the Buffalo County and Adams County Jail facilities.
 Other county jails, with video conferencing capability, may also receive these services through the probation offices.